hannesgnann-hub/easyalias/README.md

 - restore deleted aliases from Trash for 30 days, or remove them permanently
 - dismiss status messages manually or let them disappear after three seconds

+The direct macOS, direct Windows, and Linux editions also share the automation and app-shell tools (the sandboxed Mac App Store edition intentionally omits these):

+- build and run multi-step Automations (shell commands and timed waits) with favorites, groups, a 30-day Trash, and portable JSON backup
+- schedule an automation as a **Timed Automation**: a fixed clock time, or that day's real **sunrise/sunset** for a chosen region, optionally on specific weekdays — it fires through the operating system's own scheduler, so it runs even while EasyAlias is closed
+- assign a **global keyboard shortcut** to any automation and trigger it from anywhere while EasyAlias is running, either surfacing the run window or running it silently in the background
+- a **Settings** view for appearance (Light / Dark / System), shortcut behavior, the alias-suggestions toggle, and start-at-login
+- closing the window keeps EasyAlias running in the **menu bar / system tray** so shortcuts stay active; the tray menu shows the window again or quits

 The macOS version can:

 - create aliases